xkrsx/node-meme-scraper/README.md

 # NODE.JS MEME SCRAPER
-An app scraping meme website and downloading a number of files in project directory.
+An application scraping the current version of https://memegen-link-examples-upleveled.netlify.app/ that saves the first 10 images into a project folder.
+Each file name should be numbered, leading with 0 digit (eg. 01.jpeg).